Smoothness of components of the Emerton-Gee stack for $\text{GL}_2$: Breuil-Kisin modules with descent

 \begin{prop} Let $R$ be an Artinian local ring over $\F$ with maximal ideal $\m$.
 Let $\M$ be a regular Breuil-Kisin module over $R$, not of bad genre.
 Then there exists an inertial basis for each $\M_i$ with respect to which the Frobenius matrices are in CDM form (see Definition \ref{defn-CDM-form}). \end{prop}

 The proof of Proposition \ref{convergence-CDM-matrix} is very similar to that of \cite[Lem.~3.1.20]{CDM}, with slight differences to accommodate Artinian local algebras.
-Before showing the proof, we first state some of the lemmas and definitions used in the proof.
+Before showing the proof, we first state some technical lemmas and definitions required in the proof.

 \begin{defn} (As in \cite[Lem.~3.1.16]{CDM}).
 Let $R$ be an Artinian local ring over $\F$ with maximal ideal $\m$.
 Define an operation $\mathcal{B}$ as follows.
 For any \bal G = \nal with $s_j \in R[\![v]\!]$ and $\det(G) = v \alpha$ for some $\alpha \in R[\![v]\!]^*$, define $A, A' \in R$ by $A \equiv s_3/s_4 \mod v$ (if $s_4$ is invertible) and $A' \equiv s_4/s_3 \mod v$ (if $s_4$ is not invertible).
 Then $\mathcal{B}(G)$ is defined as follows: \bal \mathcal{B}(G) := \nal Note that $\det(\mathcal{B}(G) ) = \pm \alpha$, so $\mathcal{B}(G)$ is invertible.
 Furthermore,